Ozempic and sex drive: what to expect

 Consider making some lifestyle changes

 Dr. Tahery suggests that people who experience a lower libido on Ozempic consider making changes to their lifestyle.
-Eating a balanced diet, getting enough sleep, exercising regularly, and making time for positive social interactions can all help increase libido.
+These changes can include eating a balanced diet, getting enough sleep, exercising regularly, and making time for positive social interactions, all of which help increase libido.
 “These healthy behaviors increase the stimulation of the dopamine receptors and improve mood and sex drive,” Dr. Tahery explains.

 Address psychological factors